phihonghoang/ObstacleDodge/README.md

 ## Features

+- **Dynamic Obstacles** – Includes flying, rotating, and falling objects to increase difficulty
-- Obstacles change color upon player contact
+- **Collision Feedback** – Obstacles change color upon collision with the player
-- Simple, intuitive gameplay with a clear objective
-- Minimalist controls and mechanics
+- **Score Tracking** – Console logs the number of collisions as the player’s score when the goal is reached
+- **Objective** – Reach the goal with as few collisions as possible